 Sandwiched between the Upper Peninsula and Lower Peninsula is Mackinac Island.
 Here, you’ll find the 1887 Grand Hotel and the historic Fort Mackinac on a car-free island.
 Vrbo has several cabins in the area, but just one condo on the island.

 From eastern Tennessee to Western North Carolina, the Great Smoky Mountains form a sprawling national park that encompasses lush forests and beautiful mountain waterfalls, among other things!

-Of course, nearby is Gatlinburg, American’s eastern mountain vacation tourist spot.
-Loaded with tons of fun things to do, Gatlinburg combines all the outdoorsy fun of a mountain retreat — think skyways and Ober Gatlinburg — with the kitschy fun of a beach vacation, complete with homemade fudge, touristy t-shirts and Ripley’s Believe It or Not.
+Of course, nearby is Gatlinburg, America’s eastern mountain vacation tourist spot.
+Loaded with tons of fun things to do, Gatlinburg combines all the outdoorsy fun of a mountain retreat — think skyways and Ober Gatlinburg — with the kitschy fun of a beach vacation, complete with homemade fudge, touristy t-shirts, and Ripley’s Believe It or Not.
 If outdoor activities are your style, you’ll enjoy hiking along the Appalachian Trail, as well as miles of other trails.
 Make sure to visit the observation tower atop Clingman’s Dome; it provides 360-degree views of the mist-covered mountains.

 4. Hocking Hills, Ohio

 One of the midwest’s most beautiful green spaces, Hocking Hills State Park offers archery, fishing, caving, hiking, biking, and plenty of other outdoor activities for families or individuals just wanting to get away from it all.
 And the area has plenty of options when it comes to finding the perfect cabin.